spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

     #     # trustedIPs: ['IP-ADDRESS-OF-YOUR-REVERSE-PROXY']
 ```

-For an example where the playbook's Traefik reverse-proxy is fronted by [Nginx](https://nginx.org/) running on the same server, see [Nginx reverse-proxy fronting the playbook's Traefik](../examples/nginx/README.md).
+For an example where the playbook's Traefik reverse-proxy is fronted by another reverse-proxy running on the same server, see [Nginx reverse-proxy fronting the playbook's Traefik](../examples/nginx/README.md) or [Caddy reverse-proxy fronting the playbook's Traefik](../examples/caddy2/README.md).

 ### Using no reverse-proxy on the Matrix side at all